polyaxon/polyaxon/site/docs/management/ui/searches.md

  * Compare parameters and metrics of the runs using the search filters.
  * Create visualizations of the runs based on the search filters.
  * Create a tensorboard showing only top experiments using the search filters.
- * Have a quick access to the runs using the search filters.
+ * Have quick access to the runs using the search filters.

 Oftentimes, a search might be useful to save and reuse to quickly filter all runs.
-Saved searches lets you save and describe a query and sort condition.
+Saved searches let you save and describe a query and sort condition.
 You can easily then monitor the results on an ongoing basis and find the desired results easily.

 > We are also working on Alerts for saved searches so that you can subscribe and get notified based on specific conditions, or trigger an operation or a workflow.